TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 107/Psalms 107.30.md

 ---

-Then are they glad because they are quiet; So he bringeth them unto their desired haven.
+Then they are glad because it is calm, so he brings them to their desired haven.